aeternity/ae_mdw/README.md

 The attributes returned on each object are the following:

 - `args` - a list of event constructor arguments as big integers.
 Contract bytecode doesn't contain metadata describing the types of the contract events.
-As a result, we can only report the binary blobs to the user, which can be either a integer (probably denoting an amount or counter), or public key.
+As a result, we can only report the binary blobs to the user, which can be either an integer (probably denoting an amount or counter), or public key.
   The integer can be converted to public key (256-bits) binary in Elixir (or Erlang) shell:
   ```
   iex(aeternity@localhost)3> <<32049452134983951870486158652299990269658301415986031571975774292043131948665 :: 256>>